absmach/supermq-docs/docs/api.md

 ```

 ### Create Thing with External ID
+It is often the case that the user will want to integrate the existing solutions, e.g. an asset management system, with the Mainflux platform.
+To simplify the integration between the systems and avoid artificial cross-platform reference, such as special fields in Mainflux Things metadata, it is possible to set Mainflux Thing ID with an existing unique ID while create the Thing.
+This way, the user can set the the existing ID as the Thing ID of a newly created Thing to keep reference between Thing and the asset that Thing represents.
+There are two limitations - the existing ID have to be in UUID V4 format and it needs to be unique in the Mainflux domain.

-To create a thing with an external ID, which could be from external Application or Service which is managing the Mainflux, you need the thing with a valid UUID and a `user_token`
+To create a thing with an external ID, you need provide the UUID v4 format ID together with thing name, and other field as well as a `user_token`

 > Must-have: `user_token`